 Pasar Air Itam

 After the very fulfilling lunch, we went to New World Park for ais kacang.
 We ordered 2 bowls to cool down from the sweltering afternoon heat.
 The ais kacang came with red beans, jelly, atap chee, sweet corn and fruits, topped with rose syrup, brown syrup and evaporated milk.
 While refreshing, it was just an average, no-frills bowl of ais kacang.

 Went back to the hotel to rest a while before heading out again for dinner.
 This time, we decided to have dinner at the Pulau Tikus market.
 There are quite a lot of stalls operating there.

 7.30pm: Dinner @ Pulau Tikus Market rif ordered the Char Kway Teow while I tried the duck kway teow th’ng.
 We also had a plate of sar hor fun to share.
 As you can see by now, we have Char Kway Teow ALMOST every meal. o_0 The Char Kway Teow was decent; but no where as good as Kwai Lock’s duck egg version or Bee Hooi’s CKT.
 The kway teow th’ng was quite good.
-It came with pieces of pork lard (yum!), duck meat, fishballs and coagulated blood (which I didn’t eat ).
+It came with pieces of pork lard (yum!), duck meat, fishballs and coagulated blood (which I didn’t eat :P).
 I liked the distinct flavour of the broth compared to the clear versions from KL.
 The sar hor fun was alright.
 Nothing spectacular, the one from Kwai Lock (coming up in Day 3) is still better.

 9pm: “Ta Pau” food @ Gurney Drive